n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.memorymotorhead.md

 ///
 ## Node parameters

-**Session ID**: n8n creates a new session, or connect to an existing one, with the specified ID.
-[TODO: confirm - not confident of this]
+**Session ID**: the ID to use to store the memory in the workflow data.

 ## Node reference